xiaoylu/leetcode_category/language/Cplusplus/Readme.md

     static A getA() { return a; }
 };

-A B::a;  // definition of a, without this line, your program will have "Compiler Error: undefined reference to `B::a'"
+A B::a;  // definition of a, it is when `a` gets created
+         // without this line, your program will have "Compiler Error: undefined reference to `B::a'"

 int main()
 {